zainejaz67/Zombie-Runner/README.md

 start of each program is 5000 and with each move 10 points are deducted.
 On collision with a zombie 100 points are deducted.
 The AI-controlled agent, employs the A* search algorithm to calculate the optimal path to the finish line.
-The algorithm uses a heuristic based on Manhattan distance to estimate the cost of reaching the goal and adjusts its calculations to avoid zombieadjacent cells by assigning higher costs to such positions.
+The algorithm uses a heuristic based on Manhattan distance to estimate the cost of reaching the goal and adjusts its calculations to avoid zombie adjacent cells by assigning higher costs to such positions.